weiweiyeih/demo-repo/README.md

 ## Subheader

-Watch tutorial on YouTube.
+Watch tutorial on YouTube. (added)

-## Local Development
+## Local Development!

 1. Open index.html in your browser.

+test for git on vscode.